Investment apps have revolutionised how we interact with the stock market.

 There are three investment options to pick from

-- Spaceship Origin which tracks several companies passively (companies rarely change)
+- Spaceship Origin tracks ~200 companies passively following an index

-- Spaceship Universe which is actively managing and the included companies can change often (higher risk, higher return)
+- Spaceship Universe which is actively selecting ~100 companies that change often (higher risk, higher return)

 - Spaceship Earth which contains companies that provide a positive impact to the Earth (according to the Spaceship team)